 Take the following snapshot from our portfolio, for example.
 Such animations not only improve the over experience but convey to the users that you care about the little things, keeping them coming back for more.

-Neomorphism another promising web and app UX UI design trends in 2020-21 and has created quite a buzz recently in the UI design world.
+Neomorphism, another promising web and app UX UI design trend in 2020-21, has created quite a buzz recently in the UI design world.
 Under this, the idea is to offer users the beautiful illusion of extruded shapes with outer and/or internal shadows that match with real-life objects.
 It is considered to be a new take on Skeuomorphism and its aesthetic is marked by real-looking, minimal UI.

 With Neomorphism, you can achieve the following:

 - Add realism to lifeless representations and make them appear more larger-than-life to grab the attention of users